airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 By using the `s4u` kerberos extension, we can forge a TGT for any user, just by knowing the secret of the controlled service.
 On the contrary of attacks like **DCSync** or **Golden Tickets**, we don't have to be connected to a machine to install the backdoor, but we still need high privilege.

-Don't forget, every service accounts on your domain could be a potential backdoor and have to be treated like the `krbtgt` service.
+Don't forget, every service account on your domain could be a potential backdoor and it should be treated like the `krbtgt` service itself.

 Thanks Clement Notin (@cnotin) for his help :pray: